 NHS staff, Association for Nutrition members, Nutrition Society members, British Dietetic Association, the Hong Kong Nutritionists Society members and staff at St Mary’s will receive a 10% discount.
 Students receive a 30% discount.

-This course is 3.5 hours long (including two short breaks) and will be delivered online.
-A mixture of live sessions with Dr Leta Pilic and Dr Yiannis Mavrommatis and pre-recorded material will be delivered on this course.
+This course is 2.5 hours long (including two short breaks) and will be delivered ‘live’ online by Dr Leta Pilic and Dr Yiannis Mavrommatis.

 - 10am: Welcome and course introduction